The Second Act

 That isn't "technical debt."
 That's proof.

+The question isn't whether it's old.
 It's whether anyone has taken the time to learn it.

 We've been doing this for over two decades.
 Here's the pattern: